 Most of the time, tents are not able to be staked into concrete or any brick pavers for the fear of damaging the property.
 Sometimes tents can’t even be staked in grass or asphalt.
 This is where weighting a tent can be an option.
 Only a few types of tents can be weighted because they use an aluminum frame to keep everything in place.
 Those tents are essentially free-standing, so weighing them down is okay.

-If the area you want the tent installed is not level, renting a floor for under your tent is the best option.
-Depending on how level the ground is, the flooring may need to be elevated.
+If the area you want the tent installed is not level, renting a floor under your tent is the best option.
+Depending on how to level the ground is, the flooring may need to be elevated.
 Most tent rental companies provide flooring, but some may outsource.
 It’s usually less expensive to find a company that will “do it all”.
 Although a floor is a great idea, it usually comes at a cost.
 JK Rentals offers many types of flooring options for every customer.

 Lastly, there are usually underground utilities on all job sites, unless your event will be taking place in a field on a property.
 Most tent rental companies will set up a utility locate ticket for all of these to be marked.
 Every state offers a free locate service, and a locate MUST be done by law.
 Make sure your tent rental company will take care of this for you.
 JK Rentals calls in a utility locate for every job.

 Your Ideal Tent Type: